gregraka/gregraka.github.io/qs_admins.md

 ## Overview
 Installing and configuring the ownCloud server consists of these steps:
-* Verifying that your site meets the system requirements
+* Verify that your site meets the system requirements.
-* Installing ownCloud server
-   (This document describes using the install wizard)
+* Install the ownCloud server.
+(This document describes using the install wizard.)
-* Enable users to connect
+* Enable users to connect.
-* Add user accounts
+* Add user accounts.